Howl of a Protest campaign: Otago

 In Otago and particularly Dunedin, farmers were seen driving around the Dunedin Octagon and in the CBD.
 It was reported that an estimated of over 100 tractors and utes met in Mosgiel for a briefing before driving into Dunedin to begin their demonstrations.
 The demonstration was met with opposition when a environmentalist protester was seen standing in the middle of George Street, they eventually had their sign stripped away.

 West Coast

 On the West Coast and particularly in Greymouth, it was reported that hundreds of tractors and utes came out to demonstrate in the town square.
 The protests caused minor congestion and traffic jams in and around Greymouth.
 Police were present to ensure the demonstration was safe and lawful.

 Canterbury

 In the Canterbury and Christchurch region, it was estimated that there were over 800+ demonstrators in and around towns and cities including Christchurch and Ashburton.
 There were hundreds of demonstrators also seen to be protesting on foot in Darfield, Canterbury with signs displaying opposition to electric vehicles.

-In Timaru, South Canterbury farmers and tradepersons drove utes, trucks, and tractors through the city center to protest the Government's regulations.
+In Timaru, South Canterbury farmers and tradespersons drove utes, trucks, and tractors through the city center to protest the Government's regulations.